 The cluster concept woman does not, however, straightforwardly provide the criterion for picking out the category of women.
 Rather, the four clusters of features that the concept picks out help single out woman paradigms that in turn help single out the category of women.
 First, any individual who possesses a feature from at least three of the four clusters mentioned will count as an exemplar of the category.
 For instance, an African-American with primary and secondary female sex characteristics, who describes herself as a woman and is oppressed on the basis of her sex, along with a white European hermaphrodite brought up ‘as a girl’, who engages in female roles and has female phenomenological features despite lacking female sex characteristics, will count as woman paradigms (Stoljar 1995, 284).
 Second, any individual who resembles “any of the paradigms sufficiently closely (on Price's account, as closely as [the paradigms] resemble each other) will be a member of the resemblance class ‘woman’” (Stoljar 1995, 284).
 That is, what delimits membership in the category of women is that one resembles sufficiently a woman paradigm.

-In a series of recent articles, Sally Haslanger argues for a way to define the concept woman that is politically useful, serving as a tool in feminist fights against sexism, and that shows woman to be a social (not a biological) notion.
+In a series of articles collected in her 2012, Sally Haslanger argues for a way to define the concept woman that is politically useful, serving as a tool in feminist fights against sexism, and that shows woman to be a social (not a biological) notion.
 More specifically, Haslanger argues that gender is a matter of occupying either a subordinate or a privileged social position.
 In some articles, Haslanger is arguing for a revisionary analysis of the concept woman (2000b; 2003a; 2003b).
 Elsewhere she suggests that her analysis may not be that revisionary after all (2005; 2006).
 Consider the former argument first.
 Haslanger's analysis is, in her terms, ameliorative: it aims to elucidate which gender concepts best help feminists achieve their legitimate purposes thereby elucidating those concepts feminists should be using (Haslanger 2000b, 33).
 Now, feminists need gender terminology in order to fight sexist injustices (Haslanger 2000b, 36).
 In particular, they need gender terms to identify, explain and talk about persistent social inequalities between males and females.
 Haslanger's analysis of gender begins with the recognition that females and males differ in two respects: physically and in their social positions.
 Societies in general tend to “privilege individuals with male bodies” (Haslanger 2000b, 38) so that the social positions they subsequently occupy are better than the social positions of those with female bodies.
 And this generates persistent sexist injustices.
 With this in mind, Haslanger specifies how she understands genders:

 S is a woman iff [by definition] S is systematically subordinated along some dimension (economic, political, legal, social, etc.), and S is ‘marked’ as a target for this treatment by observed or imagined bodily features presumed to be evidence of a female's biological role in reproduction.